 Empress Shôken Fund

-In the future, the Joint Commission will focus even more on projects that are innovative and have a strong learning focus so that the broader Movement is able to learn from project findings.
+Going forward, the Joint Commission will continue to focus on innovative projects that are geared towards learning so that the broader Movement can benefit from project findings.

 The Empress Shôken Fund is named after the Japanese Empress who, in 1912, inspired the Movement to create an international Fund in order to support the peacetime activities of National Societies.